joseronierison/go_algorithms/search/README.md

 - One of the use a for loop that is interrupted once the condition is found.
 - The other one use a recursion to check the array with reduced array as the algorithm does not find the item in the current step.

-Take a look on the code to go further.
+Take a look on the code to understand it deeper.